 Under the hand of Peter David, Shatterstar has been the subject of extensive online debate, beaten up The Thing, kissed almost as many people as the rest of the cast put together, been featured prominently in at least three different covers, made himself a very likely candidate for a limited series, and just generally stolen the spotlight both in-universe and out; all this in, what, ten issues or so?
 Not bad for a character who the writer refused to allow anywhere near the book for quite some time.

 Golden Age example: The Red Tornado was originally introduced as "Ma" Hunkel, a supporting character in "Scribbly the Boy Cartoonist," but was so outrageously silly that she completely overshadowed the title character.
-60 years later, Ma is the curator of the Justice Society of America museum, and nobody remembers poor ol' Scribbly.
+60 years later, Ma was the curator of the Justice Society of America museum, and nobody remembers poor ol' Scribbly.

 Wildcat.
 A lot of modern fans don't realize that in the 40s, Wildcat was just barely a member of the JSA, participating in exactly two JSA stories of the time.
 He became more popular during the 70s JSA revival and All-Star Squadron, and then really took off in the modern series.
 It helps that he's one of the few remaining living team members.

 This is similarly true of many JSA members of that era.
 Hourman, Dr. Mid-Nite and others were completely failed concepts that would likely have vanished forever if not for their JSA links - which allowed future writers to bring them back in future storylines.
 Both had further runs, and currently popular successors.

-This has happened to a few members of the Green Lantern Corps.
 In the 80s, it was Kilowog, who's still a fun character and a foil to the four Earth Lanterns.
 Recently, it's Mogo the living planet, who was introduced in the 80s and then rarely used until Green Lantern: Rebirth.
 He's had a lot to do since then, including being a key being in Infinite Crisis and the Sinestro Corps War storylines.